aldenm01/stat386-projects/_posts/2022-09-27-Blog-Tutorial.md

 ---
 layout: post
-title:  Becoming Dangerous in the Infinite World of Information
+title:  How to Take the Boredom out of Stats with Data Wrangling
 date:   2022-09-26
 author: Alden
 description: A fun and quick how to guide to prepare any dataset for analysis